INFECTION CONTROL ANNUAL STATEMENT JUNE 2020

 - An audit on Minor Surgery (for the period 01/04/2019-31/03/2020) was undertaken.
 The results are as follows:

 80% of procedures were sent off for histology (the remainder had no available tissue, due to the nature of the procedure.
 All histology results were benign.

-- A cleaning audit is carried at least bi-annually by Zoe George (Practice Manager).
-No major issues were noted, and those that were observed were not in areas accessible to patients, (see below).
+- A cleaning audit is carried at least bi-annually by Ms Debbie Turner (Reception Manager).
+No major issues were noted (see below).

-- Mirror in staff toilet to be cleaned regularly
+- Windows in the conservatory entrance to be cleaned

-- A clinical waste audit was carried out by Zoe George – Practice manager.
-The use of tiger stripped bags was a recommendation.
+- A clinical waste audit was carried out by Zoe George – Practice Manager.
+The use of tiger stripped bags was still a recommendation.
 These bags are not yet available on the Practice controlled waste account.

 - A uniform audit was carried out by Zoe George – Practice Manager.
 The audit did not highlight any concerns.

 The inadequacies that were noted are being addressed to ensure compliance.
 We aim to do more to share information with our patient and will therefore publish this Annual Statement on our practice website.